SR&ED Lease Expenditures Policy

 Former subparagraph 37(8)(d)(ii) SR&ED expenditures specifically excluded – use or right to use a building

-Legislative Reference Income Tax Regulation
+Legislative Reference: Income Tax Regulation

 Paragraph 2900(2)(c) Other expenditures directly related and incremental to the prosecution of SR&ED – traditional method

-2.2.2 Lease expenditures under the proxy method
+2.2.2 Lease expenditures when you choose the proxy method

 Lease expenditures for the lease of premises, facilities or equipment not used primarily for the prosecution of SR&ED in Canada (used 50% or less of its operating time for SR&ED in Canada) cannot be claimed under the proxy method.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures

-Subclause 37(8)(a)(ii)(B)(I) SR&ED expenditures in Canada under the proxy method – lease costs ASA [Repealed]
+Subclause 37(8)(a)(ii)(B)(I) SR&ED expenditures in Canada under the proxy method – lease costs ASA

-Subclause 37(8)(a)(ii)(B)(VI) SR&ED expenditures in Canada under the proxy method – lease costs primarily [Repealed]
+Subclause 37(8)(a)(ii)(B)(VI) SR&ED expenditures in Canada under the proxy method – lease costs primarily

-2.2.3 Lease expenditures for buildings – Not allowed
+2.2.3 Lease expenditures for buildings: Not allowed

+A lease cost for a building is any expense incurred to use a building or to have the right to use a building.
 Outlays and expenses made or incurred for the use of, or the right to use, a building (see section 3.5) cannot be included as an expenditure on or in respect of SR&ED.
 Thus, an expenditure incurred for leasing a building does not qualify for SR&ED.
-A lease cost for a building is any expense incurred to use a building or to have the right to use a building.

 When under the terms of a lease agreement it is clear that the lessee has the right to use a building and equipment, the claimant should make a reasonable allocation of the lease costs between the building (expenditure not allowable for SR&ED purposes) and the equipment (may be an allowable expenditure).

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures